Back to Practice C Programming

 Show Answer & Explanation

-Correct Answer: A — A
+Correct Answer: C - A

 Post-decrement evaluates before decrement.